jbs0710/Strickland_GEOG676/Lab_5/README.md

 - When we click the arrow down, we see a script automatically created by Arc.
 We right click and edit, and we now see this default script ready for us to edit.

-- The top portion of the script is below
+- The top portion of the script is below.
+We can change the name of the tool to label **Building Proximity** and its description.

 ```python
 import arcpy